-- Autism Society of Greater Madison offers a multitude of programs, workshops, social groups, support groups, etc. Become a member!
+- Autism Society of South Central Wisconsin offers a multitude of programs, workshops, social groups, support groups, etc. Become a member!

 - MSCR Inclusion Services' mission is to enhance the quality of life for individuals with disabilities in the Madison Metropolitan School District, and for the community, by providing recreation and enrichment opportunities year-round that are accessible to all.
 MSCR is committed to an inclusive approach to recreation and will provide reasonable accommodations to enhance program participation without fundamentally altering a program.